TERMS AND CONDITIONS

 4) Our Products

-4.1: We manufacture replacement number plates, and do not sell personalised registration marks.
-As such, when buying from us, you are entering into an agreement to purchase physical number plates which displays a registration number to which you are entitled.
+4.1: We both manufacture replacement number plates and sell personalised registration marks.
+However, these are two separate parts of the website.
+As such, when buying from us, you must ensure that you are on the correct section of the site.
+If you are ordering from our Plate Builder, you are entering into an agreement to purchase physical number plates which displays a registration number to which you are currently entitled to.
 As per Section 3, we must see the correct legal documentation to prove your entitlement.

 4.2: Anything You enter on our Builder will be printed exactly as you type it.
 We bear no responsibility for any mistakes made by You when entering your registration into the builder.